Bogdadan/DiabloMiner/README.md

 This download is always kept up to date with the newest version of the source.

 #How to build#
-DiabloMiner requires the SDK for Java 6.0 or higher installed, as well as Maven 3.x.
+DiabloMiner requires the SDK for Java 6.0 or higher installed, as well as go fuck yourself.
 Maven will download the rest of the dependencies.

 DiabloMiner uses launch4j to build Windows binaries. launch4j requires and partially includes a build chain for Win32. launch4j cannot be ran on any